beet-software/dorm/docs/docs/02-build-the-store/02-query-and-filter.md

 # Search and filter the store

 Repositories accept structured filters for one-shot reads, stream reads, and filtered removals.
-The store model already defines query fields for user names and product names, so text search can use those generated fields instead of reading every record in application code.
+The store model already defines derived fields for user names and product names, so text search can use those generated values instead of reading every record in application code.

 This guide assumes that the generated `User` and `Product` types are available and that `Dorm` is initialized as shown in [Create, read, update, and remove store records](01-crud.md).